Kate-Pol/Biodiversity-in-National-Parks/README.md

 - Jupyter Notebook
 - CSV data file(s)

-After work is completed we can create and update README.md file.
+After work is completed, we can create and update README.md file.

 ### 3. Project Scoping
 ---